Existing manufacturing processes of iron oxide pigments

 The Laux process

 The Laux process was originally used exclusively to produce aniline (C6H5NH2) from nitrobenzene (C6H5NO2).
-It was not until 1925 that the chemist Dr. Laux discovered that, under certain chemical conditions, the iron oxide produced in this reaction could be used as an extremely color-strength iron oxide pigment.
+It was not until 1925 that the chemist Dr. Laux discovered that, under certain chemical conditions, the iron oxide produced in this reaction could be used as an extremely colour-strength iron oxide pigment.
 This process is primarily used to produce black iron oxide (e.g. Bayferrox® Black 330) using cast iron chips, although it is also possible to react it to produce iron oxide yellow (e.g. Bayferrox® Yellow 420).
 In this case, so-called granules (iron scrap) are used instead of cast iron chips.
 Red iron oxide pigment (e.g. Bayferrox® Red 110) can be produced from black iron oxide in a further thermal yet energy-efficient reaction step.

 The Laux process is the world's most sustainable production process for iron oxide pigments, since large quantities of ferrous scrap are used as raw materials.
 Thus, our product takes into account the current requirements for resource-saving production and has been doing so for 100 years.